 We all know it’s important to show kindness to others, but sometimes, older people need it more than others, especially those who are vulnerable.
 That’s why kind elderly care is crucial for ensuring individuals feel comfortable and, most importantly, happy.

-As people get older, it can lead to isolation with many people facing plenty of day to day stresses, becoming busy due to work commitments or when families move away.
+As people get older, it can lead to isolation.
+This is because many people face plenty of daily stresses, becoming busy due to work commitments or when families move away.
 As such, kindness can offer a unique way of boosting wellbeing and bringing joy.

 The impact of kindness

 Kindness has been found to improve mental wellbeing dramatically.
-This is because, through compassion and benevolence, we all have the ability to connect further with others and generate a sense of community, reducing any feelings of isolation and loneliness.
+This is because, through compassion and benevolence, we all have the ability to connect further with others.
+We can generate a sense of community, reducing any feelings of isolation and loneliness.
 Not only this, but it gives an immediate lift of joy and happiness – key for boosting overall mood and wellbeing.

 Not only does being kind help alleviate our mood when we are stressed, it also helps us to experience more positive emotions.